 - personality changes

-Doctors may prescribe pain relievers and nonsteroidal anti-inflammatory drugs to treat migraine.
+Doctors may prescribe pain relievers and nonsteroidal anti-inflammatory drugs (NSAIDs) to treat migraine.

-According to the National Organization for Rare Disorders, doctors have not established standard treatment protocols for hemiplegic migraine because the condition is rare.
+According to the National Organization for Rare Disorders (NORD), doctors have not established standard treatment protocols for hemiplegic migraine due to being rare.

 A heart attack occurs when the heart does not receive enough oxygen-rich blood.
 A blood clot or plaque buildup can create a partial or complete blockage in one or more of the blood vessels that supply the heart, causing a heart attack.